Vauxhall begins trial of hydrogen Vivaro

 Ahead of the Vauxhall Vivaro Hydrogen’s general launch, it will be evaluated by a range of companies, including some of the UK’s biggest fleets.

 Based on the existing Vauxhall Vivaro Electric, the hydrogen-fuelled version features a 45kW fuel cell and 10.5kWh lithium-ion battery located under the front seats, delivering a WLTP driving range of 249 miles.
-It has 5kg hydrogen fuel tanks located under the floor, which can be refilled in five minutes, or around the same time as is needed to refuel a diesel van.

 The lithium-ion battery accompanying the fuel cell works when required, such as at start-up and under hard acceleration, as well as to produce regenerative braking.
 It can also be recharged externally if needed to give 31 miles of battery electric range.

-Next year will see Vauxhall introduce a Movano Hydrogen, with a range of up to 311 miles.
+Next year will see Vauxhall introduce a Movano Hydrogen with a range of up to 311 miles.

 Vauxhall has partnered with UK company Ryze Hydrogen to develop a hydrogen charging infrastructure for fleet operators.
 Ryze is also working on various civil infrastructure projects to make hydrogen fuels more widely available in the UK.